 If Oxford Prep had no basis for knowledge of the student's disability, it shall proceed with the proposed discipline.
-The Charter School shall conduct an expedited evaluation if requested by the parents; however, the student shall remain in the education placement determined by the Charter School pending the results of the evaluation.
+The Charter School shall confer with the District about conducting an expedited evaluation if requested by the parents; however, the student shall remain in the education placement determined by the Charter School pending the results of the evaluation.